 10. Best Merger Options for a Startup

-Once your business is back on the track of growth and prosperity, you can start your search for a merger partner.
+Once your business is back on track, achieving growth and prosperity, you can start your search for a business partner.
 Uber and Careem decided to merge their services for more significant growth opportunities.
 It’s not necessary to seek a global merger; instead, you can join hands with the local giants in a specific area.

 11. Financial Assistance from Banks

 You can always go for the option of financial loans from banks.
-But Tim emphasizes his followers to calculate the ROI on the loan amount.
-If debt financing doesn’t add value in a business, don’t go for it.
-For growing startups, the option of bank loan depends on the rate of interest and an increase in profitability due to debt.
+Nevertheless, Tim emphasizes his followers to calculate the ROI on the loan amount.
+If debt financing doesn’t add value to your business, don’t go for it.
+For growing startups, the option of a bank loan depends on the rate of interest and an increase in profitability due to debt.

-Takeaway: Tim has a view that a digital nomad must have some financial wild cards in hand to sustain in any market.
+Takeaway: Tim believes that digital nomads must have some financial wild cards in hand to sustain them in any market.
 Either way, finance is everything and every business depends on having a good cash flow.

-Tim Ferriss once quoted that “Focus on being productive instead of busy” which clearly outlines the importance of time management and decision-making.
-Either way, growing a startup is a very precise process which requires the digital nomad to focus to make decisions to cover up any weakness and build the business according to their strengths.
+Tim Ferriss once quoted said, “Focus on being productive instead of busy” which clearly outlines the importance of time management and decision-making.
+Either way, growing a startup is a very precise process that requires the digital nomad to focus to make decisions to cover up any weakness and build the business according to their strengths.

 Are you a digital nomad who just launched a startup or is in the process of building one?
 At Pressfarm we work with hundreds of entrepreneurs like you to create a PR and marketing strategy for their businesses or startups.
-Visit our pricing page for more details on our core services, or check out our enterprise package.
-If you don’t find something that is valuable to you or have any questions, talk to us through live chat for a custom arrangement or to have your questions answered.
+Visit our pricing page for more details on our core services, including writing press releases, crafting guest posts and designing media kits.
+If you have any questions about our services, don’t hesitate to reach out through live chat.